jamesrochabrun/linux-basic-cheat-sheet/cheatsheet.md

 exit
 ```

-##EXPORTING VARIABLES AND MAKE THEM ACCESIBLE IN OTHER SESSIONS:
+<i>EXPORTING VARIABLES AND MAKE THEM ACCESIBLE IN OTHER SESSIONS:</i>

 Make a variable called variable available in other shell/session
 ```